Holiday Inn (film): Plot

 Jim Hardy, Ted Hanover, and Lila Dixon have a popular New York City song and dance act.
-On Christmas Eve, Jim prepares for his final performance before retiring to marriage with Lila and life on a farm in Connecticut.
+On Christmas Eve, Jim prepares for his final performance before marrying Lila and retiring to a farm in Connecticut.
 Lila tells Jim she has fallen in love with the notorious charmer Ted instead; heartbroken, Jim bids them goodbye.

 He tries to make a go of working the farm, but ends up in a sanatorium instead.
 The following Christmas Eve, Jim is back in New York City with plans to turn his farm into "Holiday Inn," an entertainment venue open only on holidays, to the amusement of Ted and his agent Danny Reed.
 In a flower shop, Danny is pitched by sales girl and aspiring performer Linda Mason; he steers her to Holiday Inn and Ted's club.
 Later that night, Linda and Jim accidentally meet at a performance by Ted and Lila.
 Jim pretends to own a rival club, while Linda postures as a celebrity friend of Ted's, only to flee when Ted and Lila approach.

 On Christmas Day, Linda arrives at Holiday Inn and meets Jim, the pair immediately realizing their deception.
 Jim sings her his new song, "White Christmas".

 On New Year's Eve, Holiday Inn opens to a packed house.
 Back in New York City, Ted learns that Lila is leaving him for a Texas millionaire.
 Drinking heavily, he arrives at Holiday Inn at midnight and literally stumbles into Linda.
-They dance, and the inebriated hoofer and guileless ingenue bring down the house together, which believes it all to be a polished act.
+They dance and bring down the house, which believes it all to be a polished act.
 Danny arrives and is ecstatic that Ted has found a new partner, but in the morning, Ted does not remember Linda.
 Jim hides her, afraid Ted will steal her away.

 On Lincoln's Birthday, Ted and Danny search for Linda, but Jim convinces Linda to play the minstrel show number "Abraham" in blackface together to foil them.
 While applying Linda's makeup, Jim asks her to stay there with him between holidays, which she interprets as a proposal.
 He affirms it but equivocates that only when he can afford to.
 Leaving empty-handed, Ted and Danny plan to return.

 Rehearsing for Valentine's Day, Jim presents Linda with a new song, "Be Careful, It's My Heart".
 Ted arrives and launches into an impromptu dance with Linda.
 Recognizing her from New Year's Eve, he demands that Jim prepare them a number to perform in the next show.